roberttstephens/webanalytics/README.md

 ##About the project

+- This is not production ready yet, though feel free to try it and report any bugs.
-- Uses go (golang) to process requests, via a RESTful API.
+- Uses go (golang) to process requests.
 - Uses a postgresql database.
 The database design is purposefully simple in order to be efficient with writes.
+- Inserts into the database in a goroutine so requests are handled concurrently.
 - Uses javascript to submit posts.

 ##How to use